 Spring Creek Forest Preserve :: You’ll find maps to these trails at the link along with information on participating in “Collections from the Field,” a community-based project that serves as an online field notebook/gallery.

-Trinity River Audubon Center :: As of July 30, 2020 their nature trails are still closed.
-We’ll update when they reopen, but in the meantime you can find regular updates on Facebook and YouTube with nature-themed activities for children.
-You can also check out Audubon for Kids, available in both English and Spanish.
-If you’re looking for an immediate hike in the area, the Texas Buckeye Trail would be a good option.
+Trinity River Audubon Center :: They’ve re-opened with a few changes, namely advanced ticket purchase for specific time slots.
+See the link for other COVID-related changes.
+If visiting isn’t an option for you, you can find regular updates on Facebook and YouTube with nature-themed activities for children.
+And check out Audubon for Kids, available in both English and Spanish.
+Looking for another hike in the area?
+The Texas Buckeye Trail would be a good option.